Open Monday-Friday 8AM - 4PM

 ELECTION NOTICE

-To the voters of Morgan County, TN,notice is hereby given of State/Federal General Elections and a Municipal Elections for the City of Sunbright and the Town of Oliver Springs.
-These elections will he held November 8, 2022, in all eligible voting precincts in Morgan County, Tennessee.
+To the voters of Morgan County, TN, notice is hereby given that State/Federal Republican and Democratic Primary Elections, State and Morgan County General Elections, and a Municipal Election for the City of Wartburg.
+These elections will he held on Thursday, August 1, 2024, in all eligible voting precincts in Morgan County, TN.

-The State/Federal Offices on the November 8, 2022 General Ballots will be:
+The State/Federal Offices on the August 1, 2024

 United States House of Representatives-3rd Congressional District- 2 year term